alexdelorenzo/cheapbook/README.md

 # cheapbook
-Send email/SMS notifications about Apple's refurb stock
+Send email/SMS notifications about Apple's refurb stock.
+Also an excuse to play with Python 3.5's `typing` module.

 Python 3.5+ only